 Susan V. Brooks

-Prof. Susan V. Brooks * is Professor of Molecular and Integrative Physiology and Biomedical Engineering.
+Prof. Susan V. Brooks * Professor of Molecular and Integrative Physiology and Biomedical Engineering, is Co-Director of the Michigan IRACDA Program.
 Dr. Brooks’ research is focused on age-associated declines in skeletal muscle and tendon structure and function.
 Specific interests include the causative role of oxidative stress in age-associated skeletal muscle atrophy and the impact that changes in muscle and tendon extracellular matrix have on muscle function and susceptibility to injury.

 Eleanor J. “Josie” Clowney